15 Best Things To Do In (And Near) Siem Reap, Cambodia

 Visit A Formal Royal Residence And Current Buddhist Teaching Monastery: Wat Damnak

-Wat Damak is Siem Reap’s largest pagoda and the grounds where it’s located also features a pond, statues, shrines, trees, and murals to enjoy.
-Formerly the Royal residence of King Sisowath, Wat Damnak is also home to centre for Khmer studies which boasts an impressive collection of over 11,000 books and on certain days you can even witness public lectures and read publications here.
+Wat Damak is Siem Reap’s largest pagoda and the grounds where it’s located also feature a pond, statues, shrines, trees, and murals to enjoy.
+Formerly the Royal residence of King Sisowath, Wat Damnak is also home to the Centre for Khmer Studies which boasts an impressive collection of over 11,000 books and on certain days you can even witness public lectures and read publications here.

 Explore The Wat Preah Prom Rath Pagoda